Last Updated on by

 How easy a water purification system is to use is another big consideration when buying.
 To help you choose, we’ve added a short description below of how each type of system or device performs in these metrics.

 Ultraviolet purifiers are generally very lightweight, portable, and effective in eliminating all types of pathogen and viruses.
 They’re easy to use and, in most cases, can give you safe drinking water in a matter or two to five minutes, depending on the model of device used.
-On the downside, their effectiveness can be reduced when used to purify water with high turbidity (murkiness), require batteries (lots of them, if you’re heading on a multi-day trek), and, like all electronic devices, are susceptible to malfunction or breakage.
+On the downside, their effectiveness can be reduced when purifying water with high turbidity (murkiness), require batteries (lots of them, if you’re heading on a multi-day trek), and, like all electronic devices, are susceptible to malfunction or breakage.

 Light, cheap, very portable, and—in most cases—effective in eliminating all water-borne pathogens and viruses, chemical purification treatments would be the go-to choice of purification system for almost everyone, we’re sure, were it not for a few sizable drawbacks.
 T